janosmiko/janosmiko.github.io/content/homepage/experiences.md

     dates: "2018 - Present"
     location: Szeged - HU | Remote
     writeup: |
-      - I am responsible for the management of the DevOps team.
+      - Responsible for the management of the DevOps team.
       - Build and maintain the whole IT development and production infrastructure with my team, including CI/CD pipelines, backup, monitoring, scaling, etc.
-      - I am the Technical Project Manager and a Go Developer in a Cloud-Native project.
+      - Technical Project Manager and Go Developer in a Cloud-Native project.
       - Regularly hold coding lectures and knowledge sharing sessions.
-      - I do cloud architecture optimization, cost optimization and security guidance for external partners.
+      - Cloud architecture optimization, cost optimization and security guidance for external partners.

   - title: DevOps Consultant / Cloud Engineer
     organization: